 - The Center for Farm Financial Management has grain marketing plans for mythical operations, along with templates so you can build your own.
 Here, you can also order a copy of Edward Usset’s seminal resource, “Grain Marketing is Simple (It’s Just Not Easy).”
 (Due to COVID-19, however, shipments may be delayed, so plan ahead!)
 You can also join an ag marketing group in your region through the University of Minnesota Extension Service.

 - Crop marketing 101: The University of Iowa Extension Office offers a helpful video series to help you get up to speed on the different components of commodity marketing, from futures to basis to seasonal price trends, concluding with a video that walks you through the basics of writing your own marketing plan.
-You can find additional marketing sources here, including tools to help calculate your storage costs.
+You can find additional marketing sources on this page as well, including tools to help calculate your storage costs.

 Every operation is different, and no two production plans are alike.
 But when it comes to winning the financial game of farming, it boils down to diligence and discipline.
 The more time you spend digging into the numbers, and understanding what they’re telling you about your operation, the better your decisions will be for your operation.